Patrick Mahomes II Player Prop Bets for NFL Week 6 | Kansas City vs. Washington 10/17/2021

 Patrick Mahomes II Player Prop Bets for NFL Week 6 - Kansas City vs. Washington

-There will be player props available for Patrick Mahomes II ahead of Sunday's NFL action at 1:00 PM ET live on CBS.
-This Week 6 matchup sees Mahomes' Kansas City Chiefs (2-3) square off against the Washington Football Team (2-3) at FedExField in Landover, Maryland.
+There will be player prop bet markets available for Patrick Mahomes II before he suits up for NFL action on Sunday at 1:00 PM ET live on CBS.
+Mahomes and the Kansas City Chiefs (2-3) meet the Washington Football Team (2-3) in Week 6 at FedExField.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.